 Despite the fact that it was a rather peculiar visitor experience I really enjoyed Haughley Park.
 Wandering around the historic woodland plantation is a lovely way to spend a summer afternoon, and the house itself - at least the exterior that I could see - is a delight.

 UPDATE: it appears that Haughley Park is now open only for special events.
 We'll update this page as we learn more.

 Most photos are available for licensing, please contact Britain Express image library.

 Attraction Type: Historic House

-Location: Signposted from the A14, 3 miles north west of Stowmarket, 10 miles east of Bury St Edmunds.
+Location: Signposted from the A14, three miles north-west of Stowmarket, 10 miles east of Bury St Edmunds.

 Website: Haughley Park